c4ristian/retrain/readme.md

 # Retrain Project

 ## What is it?
-This project uses an artificial neural network to show that retraining can be harder than training from scratch in a changing environment.
+This project uses an artificial neural network to show why retraining can be harder than training from scratch in a changing environment.

 ## Main Features